harshpratap0106/CODSOFT/README.md

 3. Task Views
 4. Reminders and Push Notifications ,many others.

- This Project aims to create a command-line or GUI based application using Python , allows users to create , update and track their to do list
+ This Project aims to create a command-line or GUI based application using Python , allows users to create , update and track their to do list.

+ TASK 2: CALCULATOR

+ This Calculator uses a arithmetic operations to perform basic mathematics problems like addition (+) , substraction (-) , multiplication  (*) abd division (/) .

+ This project aims to calculator with basic arithmetic operations using python , allows us to do basic mathmatical operations like addition , substraction, multiplication  and division .